Friday, 5 September 2008

 Giggs' gritty take on hip-hop has turned him into an underground music star, pretty much overnight.
 I first came across the south London rapper when he featured on OTB and SN1's track, 'Up In The Shoobz', and I've seen his buzz grow in abundance ever since.
-With Giggs' 'Spare No One' freestyle racking up over 300,000 views on YouTube in just a week, non-stop live bookings up and down the UK, and his Ard Bodied mixtape getting reloaded in every tinted car across the country, it seems fans can't get enough of man like Hollowman.
+With Giggs' 'Spare No One' freestyle racking up over 300,000 views on YouTube in just a week, a barrage of live bookings up and down the country, and his Ard Bodied mixtape getting reloaded in every tinted car across the land, it seems fans can't get enough of man like Hollowman.

 Yo, Giggs!
 You good?
-Alright, let's take it back a bit.
-When did you start rapping?
+Let's take it back a bit: when did you start rapping?

 Why do you think everyone's rating you so much at the moment?